 Replacing old vinyl siding with adhered manufactured stone veneer promises an outstanding rate of return for your Metro Detroit Michigan home of just a hair over 97%.
 The average cost is around $8,200, and the average resale value is almost $8,000.
 Not only can you expect to recoup 97% of the expense, but this improvement enhances your home’s aesthetics and improves curb appeal, which can translate into a quicker sale at a better price.

 We’ve saved the best for last: garage door replacement, which yields an average rate of return of 98+%.
 Not only does a new garage door put a lot of cash back into your pocket when you sell, but it also enhances curb appeal for a quicker sale.
 Removing an existing 16-foot garage door and replacing it with a new four-section door with heavy-duty galvanized steel tracks will run you about $3,470 – but the resale value is $3,410.
 And that means an impressive ROI of 98+%.

 When you consider the rate of return, some repairs and improvements are worth it, some are borderline, and some are to be avoided altogether.
-But replacing your garage door promises the best ROI of Bloomfield HIlls home repair.
+But replacing your garage door promises the best ROI of Metro Detroit Michigan home repair.